Kundan72/Kundan72/README.md

 - 👋 Hi, I’m @Kundan72
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Website Development
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning MERN and mastering React
-- 💞️ I’m looking to collaborate on Web Development projects and Ai projects with Python
+- 💞️ I’m looking to collaborate on MERN projects
 - 📫 How to reach me krk30538@gmail.com

 <!---